Erls-Corporation/edwardhotchkiss.com/_posts/2012-03-11-jekyll-live-search-with-angular.js.md

 ---
 layout: post
-title: Jekyll Live Search with Angular.js
+title: Jekyll Live Search with AngularJS
 description: Ever wanted a search page on Jekyll/Github Pages?
-This is a Live Search with Angular.js for Jekyll
+This is a Live Search with AngularJS for Jekyll
 tags:
  - Jekyll
- - Angular.js
+ - AngularJS
  - Live
  - Search
 ---

 **Background:**

 I wanted users hitting my static [Jekyll](http://jekyllrb.com/) site's [404 page](http://edwardhotchkiss.com/404.html) to be able to live search.
 As you type, blog pages related to your query should show up in real-time.
-Since Jekyll is static, I use [Angular.js](http://angularjs.org) on the client-side.
+Since Jekyll is static, I use [AngularJS](http://angularjs.org) on the client-side.

-**Why Angular.js?**
+**Why AngularJS?**

 Forget [Backbone.js](http://documentcloud.github.com/backbone/), [Knockout.js](http://knockoutjs.com/) and [Spine](https://github.com/maccman/spine).
 Try Angular and then note the resulting LOC.
 Spend that extra time at the bar.
 Buy me a beer while you're there.